orlandocaraballo/sei/outlines/24-github-collaboration-review/24-callbacks-closures-promises.md

 }

 function subtract(operand1, operand2) {
-  return operand1 / operand2
+  return operand1 - operand2
 }

 function calculate(operand1, operand2, operation) {
   return operation(operand1, operand2)
 }

-// calculate the
+// subtracts 5 from 4
-calculate(4, 5, subtract) // 9
+calculate(4, 5, subtract) // -1

+// adds 10 to 10
 calculate(10, 10, add) // 20

-// we are providing the calculator function with operands and we have defined an anonymous function that uses those values to do something unique calculate(1, 2, (operand1, operand2) => {
+// we are providing the calculator function with operands and
+// we have defined an anonymous function that uses those values to do something unique calculate(1, 2, (operand1, operand2) => {
   return (operand1 * operand2) + 10
 }) // 12